superbasicxyz/tenkit/README.md

 gem 'tenkit'
 ```

-See [Get Started with Weatherkit](https://developer.apple.com/weatherkit/get-started/).
-For more info.
+See Apple's instructions on how to [Get Started with Weatherkit](https://developer.apple.com/weatherkit/get-started/).
 Your WeatherKit API dashboard should be at this URL <https://developer.apple.com/account/resources/services/weatherkit>.